hsynkbulut/hsynkbulut/README.md

 <h1 align="center">Hi 👋, I'm Hüseyin</h1>
 <h3 align="center">A passionate Computer Engineering student from Turkey</h3>

+- 💬 Hello everyone,
-- 💬 **Hello everyone.
-I am full of passion and interest in learning new things.
-I am determined to follow my dreams.
-I try to find the right path for myself by making mistakes.
-I know that time is very important and I am constantly trying to improve myself accordingly.
-I know that if I sacrifice something and don't do these things, I will regret it tomorrow.
-That's why I continue my way with firm steps without stopping or getting bored.
-In my life; "While others sleep, you work.
-When others are having fun, you learn.
-When others spend, you save.
-While they dream, you live."
-I act with this motto.**
+For me, one of the most valuable things in life is continuous learning.
+My passion and interest in learning is combined with my determination to pursue my dreams.
+In the process of finding the right path by making mistakes, I know the value of time to continuously improve myself and progress.
+I am aware that the sacrifices I do not make today may return as regrets tomorrow.
+For this reason, I continue on my way with firm steps without stopping and tiring.

+A motto that has always been a source of inspiration in my life is a guide for me: "While others sleep, you work; while others have fun, you learn; while others spend, you save; while others dream, you live!"
+These words motivate me every day and help me move forward with determination to achieve my goals.

+The sacrifices I make and my learning journey make me a better version of myself.
+I look to the future with confidence because I know that every step I take today will help me build a better version of myself tomorrow.
+There are many things I want to achieve in this life and I have the confidence to realise them.
+No obstacle can stop me on my way, because I am getting stronger and stronger every day.

 - 📫 How to reach me **hsyn.kbulut@gmail.com**